 8. Rubber bands to tie your long hair after application.

-9. Plastic wrapper for your hair; a big trash bag.
+9. Plastic wrapper for your hair or just a big plastic bag.

-10. A big old towel for covering your body and drying your hair.
+10. An old T-shirt to wear and a big old towel for drying your hair.

 11. Old newsapapers.